ebi-uniprot/rsshelp2md/export/mod_res.md

 Sulfur occurs in many different oxidation states in biological systems.
 In response to mild oxidative stress, reactive oxygen and nitrogen species, such as peroxides, superoxide, nitric oxide or peroxinitrite, can oxidize cytoplasmic cysteines to cysteine sulfenic acid (-SOH), S-nitrosocysteine (-SNO) and sulfinic acid (-SO2H)(single, single and double oxidation state, respectively).
 These modifications can alter protein activity, protein-protein interactions, or protein stability.

 Cysteine sulfenic acid is extremely reactive.
 It is generally stabilized

 by either the formation of a disulfide bond (in this case the residue is called a cystine) or glutathione binding or reduced by specific enzymes to cysteine.
-Disulfide bonds are annotated in the '[Disulfide bond](http://www.uniprot.org/manual/disulfid)' subsection.
+Disulfide bonds are annotated in the ' [Disulfide bond](http://www.uniprot.org/manual/disulfid)' subsection.

 In response to severe oxidative stress, cysteines are irreversibly oxidized to cysteine sulfonic acid (-SO3) or cysteic acid, which generally leads to protein inactivation and degradation.
 We do not annotate this modification.